cloudfoundry/korifi/README.helm.md

 - `logLevel` (_String_): Sets level of logging for api and controllers components.
 Can be 'info' or 'debug'.
 - `networking`: Networking configuration
   - `gatewayClass` (_String_): The name of the GatewayClass Korifi Gateway references
+- `nodeSelector`: Node labels for korifi-api and korifi-controllers pod assignment.
 - `reconcilers`:
   - `app` (_String_): ID of the workload runner to set on all `AppWorkload` objects.
 Defaults to `statefulset-runner`.
   - `build` (_String_): ID of the image builder to set on all `BuildWorkload` objects.
 Defaults to `kpack-image-builder`.